openrails/openrails/Source/Documentation/Manual/physics.rst

 produce the correct AC frequency of power.
 For this purpose, the engine RPM can be overridden using ``ETSThrottleRPMTab``, which behaves exactly like ``ThrottleRPMTab`` but is only used when ETS is enabled.
+Additionally, the parameter ``Engine ( ORTSElectricTrainSupply ( DieselEngineMinRPM ( X )``
+may be added to the ETS settings in order to prevent ETS from drawing engine power until the engine has accelerated to at least ``X`` rpm.

 For example, a modern passenger locomotive runs the engine at a higher RPM at low throttle settings to allow the engine to produce power for the coaches without bogging down::

     Engine (
+        ORTSElectricTrainSupply (
+            DieselEngineMinRPM ( 720 ) <- prevent ETS system from drawing
+        )                                 power until the engine is at the proper RPM
         ORTSDieselEngines ( 1
             Diesel (
                 ...